fasmide/hearing-eq/README.md

 This project should be treated as a hobby / toy audio tool, not as a medically reliable hearing test.

+## The Idea

+1. Take a hearing test in the app.
+2. Use that result to build a personalized EQ profile.
+3. Play your audio through that profile.

+The goal is to make playback feel more balanced by compensating for the frequencies each ear seems to hear less strongly during the test.

+In other words, the app measures a rough per-ear frequency response for your hearing, then turns that into an EQ curve you can listen through on your desktop.

 ![screenshot](https://github.com/user-attachments/assets/94e0ec89-ba91-4fa4-840d-d004a965b193)

 ## Requirements